superboubek/bcd/README.md

 Only EXR images are supported.

-### Conversion from raw full sampling images to proper inputs ###
+## Conversion from raw full sampling images to proper inputs ##

-The raw2bcd command line tool allows to convert raw binary many-samples per pixel (i.e. all the samples that get average to the final pixel color, before averaging them) files to the 3 EXR files required by BCD (per-pixel color, distribution/histogram, covariance matrix).
+The **raw2bcd** command line tool allows to convert raw binary many-samples per pixel (i.e. all the samples that get average to the final pixel color, before averaging them) files to the 3 EXR files required by BCD (per-pixel color, distribution/histogram, covariance matrix).

 Usage:
 ```
-raw2bcd <input> <outputPrefix>.
+raw2bcd <input> <outputPrefix>
 ```

 Converts a raw file with all samples into the inputs for the Bayesian Collaborative Denoiser (BCD) program.